MistyCommunity/Documentation/src/content/coding/using-local-skills/javascript-api.md

 Arguments
 * eventName (string) - The name for the timer event.
 Note that the name you give to this timer event determines the name automatically assigned to your related callback function.
 That is, the system sets the name of the callback function to be the same as this event name, prefixed with an underscore (`_<eventName>`).
 For example, for an event name of `MyTimerEvent`, your callback function must use the name `_MyTimerEvent`.
 * callbackTimeInMs (integer) - The amount of time in milliseconds to wait before the system calls the callback function.
 For example, passing a value of 3000 causes the system to wait 3 seconds.
 * keepAlive (boolean) -  Optional.
 By default (`false`) this timer event calls your callback only once.
 If you pass `true`, your callback function is called in a loop, with a frequency determined by `callbackTimeInMs`.
-To end the loop, call the `UnregisterEvent` function in your code.
+To end the loop, call the `misty.UnregisterEvent()` function in your code.
 * callbackRule (string) - Optional.
 The callback rule for this command.
 Available callback rules are `"synchronous"`, `"override"`, and `"abort"`.
 Defaults to `"synchronous"`.
 * skillToCallUniqueID (string) - Optional.
 The unique id of a skill to trigger for the callback, instead of calling back into the same skill.
 * prePause (integer) - Optional.
 The length of time in milliseconds to wait before executing this command.